 Chair is the most stable three dimensional conformation that a cyclohexane can take.

 In the chair conformation, the bond angle for the carbons is about 109.5 degrees which is very close to the ideal bond angle for the sp3 hybridized carbons.
 Thus, a chair conformation minimizes angle strain.
-It also allows for the hydrogens not to bump into one another, and therefore relives torsional strain (if we draw the Newman projection, all hydrogens will be staggered).
-There are actually two chair conformations that interchange rapidly in a process we call chair flip.
+It also allows for the hydrogens to be in a staggered conformation which relieves torsional strain.
+There are actually two chair conformations that interchange rapidly in a process we call a chair flip or chair interconversion.

 In their first semester of organic chemistry, students will learn how to correctly draw chairs, and how to convert 2 dimensional cyclohexane molecules with substituents into both chair forms.